ABI-Software/software-development-guidelines/README.md

 # Documentation guidelines

-Documentation should be clear, concise and ideally provide example on how they are to be used.
+Documentation should be clear, concise and ideally provide example on how the software is to be used.
 Often times code changes are made without corresponding updates to the documentation.
 This is problematic as end users will be confused as to why the examples do not do what they expected.
 Certain languages provide frameworks (such as Python's